fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

   call.
 This is assuming you're using the OpenTelemetry library to manage the baggage.

-Baggage members are mapped to _Flow Labels_ 1:1 – keys become label keys, values become label values (properties are ignored).
+Baggage members are mapped to _Flow Labels_ 1:1–keys become label keys, values become label values (properties are ignored).

 Read more about baggage propagation on: